wp-plugins/basic-google-maps-placemarks/readme.txt

 **Known conflicts**

-* The Post Types Order plugin can cause <a href="http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-shortcode-bgmp-list-not-returning-all-placemarks">the wrong placemarks to show up</a> in [bgmp-map] or [bgmp-list] results.
+* The [Post Types Order](http://wordpress.org/extend/plugins/post-types-order/) plugin can cause <a href="http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-shortcode-bgmp-list-not-returning-all-placemarks">the wrong placemarks to show up</a> in [bgmp-map] or [bgmp-list] results.
+Try disabling the *AutoSort* feature.
+* The [Better WP Security](http://wordpress.org/extend/plugins/better-wp-security/) plugin may [break the Google Maps API](http://wordpress.org/support/topic/plugin-better-wp-security-google-maps-api) if the "Display random version number" option is enabled.
 * The [bgmp-map] and [bgmp-list] shortcodes <a href="http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-map-showing-all-placemarkers-no-filter">won't work in WP e-Commerce product post types</a>.
 * Also make sure that no other Google Maps plugins are activated, and that your theme isn't including the Maps API.
 You can view the page's source code and search for instances of "maps.google.com/maps/api/js".
 If there's more than one, then you're probably going to have issues.

 **How you can help with the plugin's development**

-* The thing I could really use some help with is answering questions on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10).
+* The thing I could really use some help with is answering questions on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks).
 I don't have a lot of time to work on the plugin, so the time I spend answering questions reduces the amount of time I have to add new features.
 If you're familiar with the plugin and would like to help out, you can click the 'Subscribe to Emails for this Tag' link to get an e-mail whenever a new post is created.
 * Translate the plugin into your language.
 See the *Localizations* section above for details.
 * Volunteer to test new versions before they're officially released.
 [Contact me](http://iandunn.name/contact) if you want to be put on the list.
-* If you find a bug, create a post on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) with as much information as possible.
+* If you find a bug, create a post on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks) with as much information as possible.
 If you're a developer, create a patch and include a link to it in the post.
 * Check the TODO.txt file for features that need to be added and submit a patch.
 * Review the code for security vulnerabilities and best practices.
 If you find a security issue, please [contact me](http://iandunn.name/contact) privately so that I can release a patched version before the issue is publicly disclosed.